-It is important to note that Departments of Education & Skills/HEA may choose to seek additional financial information at more frequent intervals than those outlined below
+It is important to note that Departments of Education & Skills/HEA may choose to seek additional financial information at more frequent intervals than those outlined below i.Draft Unaudited Financial Statements: In line with Section 16 of the IOT Acts, 1992-2006 ii.
+Publication of Annual Report and Statutory Financial Statements: The Institute should publish (or where publication is not required, submit to the Government) its annual report and/or statutory financial statements not later than one month following completion of the audit of the financial statements of the Institute by the Comptroller and Auditor General.

-- i.
-Draft Unaudited Financial Statements: In line with Section 16 of the IOT Acts, 1992-2006 Draft unaudited financial statements22 for each Institute should be furnished to the Comptroller and Auditor General by such date as the Comptroller and Auditor General may from time to time determine.
-A copy will be furnished at the same time to the HEA. - ii.
-Publication of Annual Report and Statutory Financial Statements: The Institute should publish (or where publication is not required, submit to the Government) its annual report and/or statutory financial statements not later than one month following completion of the audit of the financial statements of the Institute by the Comptroller and Auditor General. - iii.
-Board Fees: In the interests of transparency and good governance, the Institutes are required to publish in their annual report and/or financial statement details of nonsalary-related fees paid in respect of Governing Body members analysed by category of fees, and the salary of the President. - iv.
+Draft unaudited financial statements for each Institute should be furnished to the Comptroller and Auditor General by such date as the Comptroller and Auditor General may from time to time determine.
+A copy will be furnished at the same time to the HEA.

+iii.
+Board Fees: In the interests of transparency and good governance, the Institutes are required to publish in their annual report and/or financial statement details of non-salary-related fees paid in respect of Governing Body members analysed by category of fees, and the salary of the President.

+iv.
 Board Meetings and Attendance: The number of meetings of the Governing Body and its committees and the attendance of each Governing Body member at Governing Body meetings should be reported in the annual report.

-22 Draft unaudited financial statements refer to draft financial statements and notes thereon (in accordance with applicable accounting standards) and not management accounts.
+&lt;sup>22 Draft unaudited financial statements refer to draft financial statements and notes thereon (in accordance with applicable accounting standards) and not management accounts.

-- v.
-Disclosure of Key Management Personnel Compensation: The Institute should disclose in their annual report and/or financial statements aggregate details of the salary scale of their executive members analysed by the following categories: - a.
-Salaries and short term employee benefits by reference to salary grades - b.
-Post-employment benefits; and - c.
+v.Disclosure of Key Management Personnel Compensation: The Institute should disclose in their annual report and/or financial statements aggregate details of the salary scale of their executive members analysed by the following categories:

+- a.
+Salaries and short-term employee benefits by reference to salary grades

+- b.
+Post-employment benefits; and

+- c.
 Termination benefits;